John Dinkota

-John Dinkota (born 11 December 1994) is a professional footballer who plays as a defender for Championnat National 2 club Jura Sud.
-Born in Switzerland, he holds both Canadian and Swiss citizenship.
+John Dinkota (born 11 December 1994) is a Swiss professional footballer who plays as a defender for French Championnat National 3 club Louhans-Cuiseaux.

 Career

 Born in Geneva, Switzerland, Dinkota and his family moved to Quebec when he was seven years old.
 He started playing for local clubs before joining the academy of the Montreal Impact.
 He also played for PDL side Montreal Impact U23.
 He then joined USL affiliate side FC Montreal.
 Dinkota made his professional debut for FC Montreal on March 28, 2015 against Toronto FC II.
 He started and played 78 minutes as FC Montreal lost 2–0.

 In May 2016, Dinkota signed with Mont-Royal Outremont in the PLSQ.

+Dinkota has played amateur football in France since 2016.

 Personal life

 Born in Switzerland, Dinkota is of Congolese descent.
 He moved to Canada at the age of 7.